 It is possible to renovate on a budget.
 However, the real question to ask is:

 How can you renovate on a budget while still being able to make all the changes that you want?

-Well, that’s what this chapter is all about.
+That’s what this section is all about.

 How you can renovate on a budget

 This includes all electrical, plumbing and structural work.
 Trying to do these jobs by yourself to save money may actually end up costing you in the long run.